Seeking A Faith That Endures

 Hundreds of young adults passionate for Jesus have come to throw off their hindrances and get real with God.

-Our Ruins, His Restoration
+Our Ruins, God’s Restoration

 In the book of Nehemiah he finds the city of Jerusalem and its walls in ruins.
 In many ways this was due to the unfaithfulness of Israel to follow God, and so Nehemiah goes about the work of restoring the ruins.